Mirabegron

 Mirabegron, sold under the brand name Myrbetriq among others, is a medication used to treat overactive bladder.
 Its benefits are similar to antimuscarinic medication such as solifenacin or tolterodine.
 It is taken by mouth.

 Common side effects include high blood pressure, headaches, and urinary tract infections.
 Other significant side effects include urinary retention, irregular heart rate, and angioedema.
 It works by activating the β_{3} adrenergic receptor in the bladder, resulting in its relaxation.

 Mirabegron is the first clinically available beta-3 agonist with approval for use in adults with overactive bladder.
 Mirabegron was approved for medical use in the United States and in the European Union in 2012.
 In 2023, it was the 214th most commonly prescribed medication in the United States, with more than 2 million prescriptions.
 It is available as a generic medication.

-In the United Kingdom it is less preferred to antimuscarinic medication such as oxybutynin.

 Medical uses

 Mirabegron is used is in the treatment of overactive bladder.
 It works equally well to antimuscarinic medication such as solifenacin or tolterodine.
 In the United Kingdom it is less preferred to these agents.

 Mirabegron is also indicated to treat neurogenic detrusor overactivity (NDO), a bladder dysfunction related to neurological impairment, in children ages three years and older.